-Adapter in PHP
+Adapter Design Pattern in PHP

 In the Adapter Design Pattern, a class converts the interface of one class to be what another class expects.